 English, , 1,793kb

 English, , 1,082kb

 English, , 336kb

-Special Focus: Responsible Supply Chain Management.
-This book provides an account of what the 37 adhering governments have been doing to enhance the contribution of the Guidelines to the improved functioning of the global economy.
+This document reproduces the Report by the Chair of the Annual Meeting of the National Contact Points which was held in June 2009.
+It provides an account of the actions taken by adhering governments in the 12 months to June 2009 to enhance the contribution of the Guidelines to the improved functioning of the global economy.